 7. The bright, worksheets use clear colour -coding and each vowel has its own colour.
 This is a motivator, which also improves reading and spelling.

-8. The Magic Link Handwriting Programme is perfect for all pupils including those who suffer from dyslexia, dyspraxia, have Asperger’s syndrome, hypermobile or who are simply left-handed.
+8. The Magic Link Handwriting Programme is perfect for all pupils including children with SEN i.e dyslexia, dyspraxia, have Asperger’s syndrome, hypermobile or who are simply left-handed.
 All pupils follow the pre-recorded video lessons to learn the correct formation of letters, words and sentences.

 9. This highly structured programme starts at the basic level and progresses through vowels and vowel combinations.
 All pupils are fully aware from the start, that at the end of 30 steps they will achieve neat, cursive writing.